MelissaN/simple_shell/README.md

 ## Simple Shell
-> In this project, we coded from scatch a simple Unix shell.
+> In this project, we coded from scratch a simple Unix shell.
 A shell is an interactive
 > command-line interpreter.
 We created a shell that would utilize the command line
 > interface (CLI).
 It allows users to type in a defined set of
 > commands (e.g. "rm" to remove files, "cat" to combine word documents, etc) and have the